FatLardXr41/mismis-fixed./README.md

 - I'm probably not gonna fix the crashes (idk why it does crash.), plus im in linux so im probably never gonna touch this anyway.

 # Stop asking me for fucking source.
 - I'm not the one who fucking made this cheat.
+M-FeD Made it.
+Not me.
 I only picked the old dll and fixed it, as like learning how to reverse engineer.
 - So please.
 Stop asking me for SRC.

 # Contacts